Do your best to prepare an emergency kit if you don’t already have one. Refrain from purchasing excess supplies during this time.

 Use the following checklists to build specific emergency kits:

 - Be prepared: Build your emergency kit (printable brochure)

 Printing instructions: use double-sided print setting and flip on short edge.

 - Dépliant à imprimer sur la préparation d’une trousse d’urgence

-- Emergency preparedness for pets
+- Emergency kit checklist for your pets

 - Emergency preparedness for farm animals